TinyGateway PoE BLE User Guide

 TinyGateway has a web user interface that allows to:

-• configure Ethernet connection, BLE and transport service;
+• configure Ethernet, WiFi connection, BLE and transport service;

 • monitor gateway data and active services;